jcrist/skein/docs/source/specification.rst

 failure, a container will be restarted if the total number of restarts for its service is < ``max_restarts``.
 Once this limit is exceeded, the service is marked as failed and the application will be terminated.
 Set to -1 to always restart, or 0 to never restart.
-Optinoal, default is 0.
+Optional, default is 0.

 **Example**